IGH Institute Advisory Board Members – Biographies

 Professor, Department of Psychology, McGill University

-Jeffrey Mogil is currently the E.P.
+Dr. Jeffrey S. Mogil, PhD, FCAHS, FRSC, is currently the E.P.
 Taylor Professor of Pain Studies and a Distinguished James McGill Professor at McGill University.
 Dr. Mogil has made seminal contributions to the fields of pain genetics, sex differences in pain, and pain testing methods in the laboratory mouse.
-He has published over 270 manuscripts and book chapters and currently has an h-index of 96.
+He has published over 270 manuscripts and book chapters and currently has an h- index of 102.
 He is the recipient of lifetime achievement awards from the American and Canadian Pain Societies and the Canadian Psychological Association, and is a Fellow of the Canadian Academy of Health Research and the Royal Society of Canada.
 He has served as Neurobiology Section Editor at the journal, Pain, as a Councilor at the International Association for the Study of Pain, and was the Chair of the Scientific Program Committee of the 13th World Congress on Pain.

 Ayden Scheim, PhD

-Ayden Scheim, PhD, is an Assistant Professor of Epidemiology in the Dornsife School of Public Health at Drexel University (Philadelphia, USA) and holds adjunct and visiting faculty positions at Western University, St. Michael’s Hospital, and the University of California, San Francisco.
+Dr. Ayden Scheim, PhD, is Senior Scholar of Public Policy at the Williams Institute at the University of California, Los Angeles School of Law.
+He holds adjunct and visiting faculty positions at Western University, St. Michael’s Hospital, and the University of California, San Francisco.
 Dr. Scheim received his PhD in Epidemiology and Biostatistics from Western University and completed postdoctoral training in Global Public Health at the University of California, San Diego.
 Dr. Scheim conducts community-based and methodological research to understand and address the health impacts of intersectional stigma, discrimination, and social exclusion.
 In particular, his program of research has focused on (1) mental health, sexual health, HIV, and harm reduction in sexual and gender minority populations and people who use drugs and (2) measuring intersectional stigma and discrimination.
-Dr. Scheim has 20 years of experience in transgender and non-binary health research and practice, and currently leads CIHR- and NIH-funded community-based participatory research studies with trans populations in Canada and India.
+Dr. Scheim has 20 years of experience in transgender and non-binary health research and practice, and has lead CIHR- and NIH-funded community-based participatory research studies with trans populations in Canada and India.
 He has participated in trans health clinical and research guideline development processes for the World Health Organization, the World Professional Association for Transgender Health, and the National Institutes of Health.

 Ashlyn Swift-Gallant, PhD